 Anyone who owns a horse and is responsible looking after it will be acutely aware of just how harsh the winter months can be.
 Winter care for horses is quite different to summer care.

 During the winter, horses can encounter winter related health issues such as mud fever and rain scald due to the muddy and wet conditions the winter months bring.
-You must also make sure horses have access to enough forage, not only to feed off but also to act as an in-built heating system as it creates heat as it breaks down fibre in the digestive system.
+You must also make sure horses have access to enough forage, not only to feed off but also to act as an in-built heating system as it creates heat as it breaks down fibre s the digestive system.
 Having access to clean drinking water, adapting to changes in routine, monitoring weight and regularly removing their shoes are essential for ensuring your horse’s survival in the winter.

 Provide Sufficient Forage and Monitor Their Weight